jrodolfo/xmlparser/README.md

 1) Files sample-small.xml and sample-big.xml are used for testing.

-2) There is a configuration file, xmlparser.properties, where user can define the nodes/tag/element (e.g. ns2:Denomination) he/she is interested in (case insensitive).
+2) There is a configuration file, xmlparser.properties, where user can define the nodes (aka tags or elements) (e.g. ns2:Denomination) he/she is interested in (case insensitive).

 3) During the parsing of the XML document, if it encounters one of a defined